roramrom/Telegram.Bot.Country/README.md

-# countrybot
-Simple Telegram bot for sending requests and receiving images
+A simple Telegram bot (Python) for sending requests and receiving images.